How Just Bento is organized, and finding your way around

 Just Hungry is Just Bento’s big sister; it’s now nearly 5 years old, and has lots of information of interest to bento makers.
 For this reason, the search box you see on every page on the left sidebar searches both Just Bento and Just Hungry at the same time.
 Chances are I’ve already written about a subject you’re interested in when it comes to Japanese cooking, so try the search and see if it’s there!

-I am always open to suggestions, so don’t hesitate to leave a comment.
+I am always open to suggestions, so please don't hesitate to leave a comment or contact me.

 Filed under: